green-vulcano/gv-script-tester/README.md

     Note: If your script is a function with a boolean return, set IS_CONDITION = true (Try to run example 3 - Groovy script with boolean return)

 To edit current (input) ***GVBuffer*** object, you have to edit the file *DATA-GVBuffer.txt*.
-If you need to add/modify properties of the current GVBuffer, you have to edit the file *Constants.java*.
+If you need to add/modify properties of the current GVBuffer, you have to edit the file *DATA-Properties.xml*.

 ```
 Current buffer content      ->  /scriptTester/ [DATA-GVBuffer.txt]
-Current buffer properties   ->  /src/tester/settings/ [Constants.java]
+Current buffer properties   ->  /scriptTester/ [DATA-Properties.xml]
 ```

-To add an ***additional buffer***, use *ENV-X-GVBuffer.txt* file for the buffer object and setup buffer name and its properties in Constants.java (remind that gvbuffers with non name will be ignored by the GV Script Tester).
-You can use up to 3 additional GVBuffers, the changes of additional GVBuffers during the execution are showed in the file *environmentLog.txt*.
+To add an ***additional buffer***, you have to add an additional *ENV-1-GVBuffer.txt* and *ENV-X-Properties.xml* file for the buffer object and the related properties.
+The changes of additional GVBuffers during the execution are showed in the file *environmentLog.txt*.

 ```
-Current buffer              ->  /scriptTester/ [DATA-GVBuffer.txt]
+Current buffer object         ->  /scriptTester/ [DATA-GVBuffer.txt]
+Current buffer properties     ->  /scriptTester/ [DATA-Properties.xml]
-Additional buffer 1 object  ->  /scriptTester/ [ENV-1-GVBuffer.txt]
+Additional buffer object      ->  /scriptTester/ [ENV-1-GVBuffer.txt]
+Additional buffer properties  ->  /scriptTester/ [ENV-1-Properties.xml]
-Additional buffer 2 object  ->  /scriptTester/ [ENV-2-GVBuffer.txt]
+Additional buffer object      ->  /scriptTester/ [ENV-2-GVBuffer.txt]
-Additional buffer 3 object  ->  /scriptTester/ [ENV-3-GVBuffer.txt]
+Additional buffer properties  ->  /scriptTester/ [ENV-2-Properties.xml]
+           . . .
 Environment buffers log       ->  /scriptTester/ [environmentLog.txt]
-Buffers properties          ->  /src/tester/settings/ [Constants.java]
 ```

-To edit miscellaneous ***GV-SriptTester options*** and set up ***properties*** or ***buffers settings***, edit the file *Constants.java*.
+To edit execution ***GV-SriptTester*** settings, edit the file *Constants.java*.

 ```
 GV-SriptTester settings     ->  /src/tester/settings/ [Constants.java]